CC-HIC/inspectEHR/README.md

 #> # … with 1 more row

 # Pull out to any arbitrary temporal resolution and custom define the
-# behaviour for information recorded at resolution higher than you are sampling
+# behaviour for information recorded at resolution higher than you are sampling.
+# only extract the first 24 hours of data

 ltb_2 <- extract_timevarying(
   ctn,